Andrew32A/gather-village/README.md

 # Gather Village

 A multiplayer YouTube first-person view website built with Three.js, Blender, React, and Websockets!
-Users can join a room and watch YouTube videos together in a virtual world.
+Users can get together and watch YouTube videos together in a virtual world.
 The project is hosted on Vercel and the websocket server is hosted on Heroku.

 <h2 align="center"><a href="https://gather-village.vercel.app/">Click here to try it out!</a></h3>
 <img src="https://github.com/Andrew32A/gather-village/blob/main/public/images/screenshot1.png?raw=true" align="center">